bakpakin/Fennel/tutorial.md

 Strings are essentially immutable byte arrays.
 UTF-8 support is provided from a [3rd-party library][4].
 Strings are concatenated with `..`:

-Bare-words prefixed with `:` look like keywords in other LISPs but are just sugar that evaulates to a string.
+Bare-words without spaces prefixed with `:` look like keywords in other LISPs but are just sugar that evaulates to a string.
+(See "Back to Tables" later).

 ```lisp
 (.. "hello" " world")